 How to Send Plants in the Mail?

-The following steps will show you how to ship plants.
+The following are 7 steps that will help you understand how to ship plants in the mail.

-If you want to be extra careful with your plant, add small pieces of Styrofoam around the base so that it doesn’t shift inside the box.
+If you want to be extra careful with perishable items such as live plants, add small pieces of Styrofoam around the base so that it doesn’t shift inside the box.
+Moreover, if the journey is long, add a few drops or teaspoons of polymer moisture crystals to keep plants fresh.

 3. Avoid using wrong packing materials

-As a business owner, you must avoid wrong packing materials such as hard-to-recycle plastic, which is an unnecessary container for your plants.
-The type of container works well when most of your live plants are the same size and shape.
+As a business owner, you must avoid wrong packing materials such as hard-to-recycle plastic, which is a damaged packaging material for your plants.
+The type of plant container works well when most of your live plants are the same size and shape.
 Use only the tape to seal the box.

 4. Assemble carefully